 - Human Capital Administration: Build skills and knowledge on the people side of project management.
 Courses will cover gender and race issues, developing the organization, recruitment, union and management, and strategic level human resource activity.

 - Integrated Supply Chain Management: Focus on coordination and interchange among the disciplines of business, industrial studies, and engineering as they relate to supply chain in domestic and international environments.

 - Managing Engineering Projects: Learn to apply a range of engineering management tools related to forecasting, planning, scheduling, and decision making.
-Explore quality philosophy tools, and apply Six Sigma to design and improvement of products and service along with creating value for the customer in the manufacturing environment.
+Explore quality philosophy tools and apply Six Sigma to design and improve products and services, along with creating value for the customer in the manufacturing environment.

-Earn your degree in as little as two years online or in a hybrid format at our Baraboo Sauk County campus.
-Depending upon areas of emphasis, the total cost of the program ranges from $20,850 to $25,020*.
-Be sure to ask your Admission Specialist how you can reduce this cost with transfer credits or credit for professional credentials.
+The M.S. in Project Management program's accelerated eight-week courses mean that you complete your degree in as a little as two years.
+Depending upon areas of emphasis, the total cost of the program ranges from $24,750 to $27,027*.
+Be sure to ask your admission counselor how you can reduce this cost with transfer credits or professional credentials.

 *Subject to change without notice.